amr-f-ramadan/memory-management-chatbot/README.md

 ✅ **Completed C++ Nanodegree Project** - Third Course: Memory Management

 **This Project was first submitted on September 21, 2021.
-Later on, it went through some enhancments that are listed below.**
+Later on, it went through some enhancements that are listed below.**

 This is my completed implementation of the Memory Management project from the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 This project demonstrates mastery of modern C++ memory management concepts including smart pointers, move semantics, and the Rule of Five.